 Companies need to make sure their books are balanced and that they reflect all financial activity that occurred during an accounting period before the books are closed.
-This is accomplished through the accounting cycle, an eight-step process that helps businesses keep track of their financial activities by documenting, sorting and analyzing all transactions to ensure that each one is accounted for.
-When handled manually, each step of the accounting cycle can be time-consuming, tedious and prone to error.
+This is accomplished through the accounting cycle, an eight-step process that helps businesses keep track of their financial activities by documenting, sorting, and analyzing all transactions to make sure that each one is accounted for.
+When handled manually, each step of the accounting cycle can be time-consuming, tedious, and prone to error.
 Automating the process increases efficiency and reduces potential risks of misstatement.

 What Is the Accounting Cycle?